 - FastCGI support

 So, which one according to you, sounds like one of the best open source web servers?
-It is not easy to pick one, install, and start using — much depends on the above listed key features.
-You need to analyze and find out which webserver is most vital to you.
-Each one has its pros and cons, compare their features and then make a final call.
+It is not easy to pick one, install, and start using — much will depend on the above listed key features.
+You need to analyze and find out which webserver is most appropriate to your requirements.
+Each one has its pros and cons, compare their features and then make a final decision.